isomerpages/nlb-learning/_science/LearnX Science.md

 </style>
 ![LearnX Science](/images/science/lfa-science.png)

 Science exists in everything around us and helps us understand the world better.
 The pursuit of scientific knowledge also encourages curiosity, growth, and a persevering attitude that can translate to other aspects of life.
-There's no such thing as an experiment that succeeds the first time round!

 Studying Science can continue beyond school.
 Through our curated resources and packages, join us in discovering the beauty of Science in our everyday lives.
 Re-discover the world around us through newfound lens while having fun along the way.